Locations:

 When should I see my healthcare provider?

-Schedule a follow-up appointment two weeks after an orchiopexy.
-You may need to schedule another follow-up appointment two or three months later.
+Schedule a follow-up appointment with your pediatrician or surgeon two weeks after an orchiopexy.
+You may need to schedule another follow-up two to three months later.

 A note from Cleveland Clinic

-An orchiopexy is a short, safe procedure that commonly has good results.
+Any kind of surgery — especially for your child — can be scary.
+It may be comforting to know that an orchiopexy is a short, safe procedure that commonly has good results.
 If your child has an orchiopexy, they may sleep more than usual, but they should be back to many of their regular activities within a few days.
 Talk to your healthcare provider about your questions and concerns.
-They’re here to help.

 Medically Reviewed